surifirstpin/biplus_documentation/docs/Dashboards.md

 ## Dependency Filters

-Dependency filters are used to retrieve the data
+Dependency filters are used to retrieve the primary data depending on